fabiensabatie/MasKontrol/README.md

 - **The React front-end**, that allows me to map the LED strips, and provides a user-friendly interface for creating sequences, sequence lists, handle sequences loops, manage the mask luminosity settings, and more.

 ---------------------------------------------
-In order to make the mask fully wearable, I use a RaspberryPi 4 that emits its own WiFi newtork, runs both servers and exposes the React front-end so that the mask can be controlled from any device connected to the Pi.
+In order to make the mask fully wearable (in other words, able to work without a laptop), I use a RaspberryPi 4 that emits its own WiFi newtork, runs both servers and exposes the React front-end so that the mask can be controlled from any device connected to the Pi.

 ### The hardware

 ![image](https://i.giphy.com/j654Uetox6m3o1kGhG.gif)

-The mask is built with SK6812 leds strips, for a total of 864 leds, and is powered by height 18660 batteries.
+The mask is built with SK6812 leds strips, for a total of 822 leds, and is powered by height 18660 batteries.

 ### Special thanks